fabulous-dev/Fabulous/README.md

 * Make some small F# langauge improvements to improve code:
   * Remove `yield` in more cases
+  * Automatically amortize function values that do not capture any arguments and consider making the `dispatch` function global (partly to avoid is being seen as a captured argument)
   * Allow syntax `Xaml.Foo(prop1=expr1, [ // end of line`
   * `TryGetValue` on F# immutable map
   * Allow a default unnamed argument for `children` so the argument name doesn't have to be given explicitly